 We market our AVISE® testing products using our specialized salesforce.
-Since the launch of AVISE® CTD in 2012 through December 31, 2018, we have delivered over 300,000 of these tests, representing a compound annual growth rate of 87%, with limited incremental investment in our commercial infrastructure.
+Since the launch of AVISE® CTD in 2012 through December 31, 2018, we have delivered over 326,000 of these tests, representing a compound annual growth rate of 87%, with limited incremental investment in our commercial infrastructure.
 Approximately 83,000 AVISE® CTD tests were delivered in 2018, representing 18% growth over 2017, and the number of ordering physicians in the fourth quarter of 2018 reached 1,298, representing 18% growth over the same period in 2017.
-In the first quarter of 2019, 23,931 AVISE® CTD tests were delivered, representing 29% growth over the same period in 2018, and the number of ordering physicians in the first quarter of 2019 reached 1,347.
-In the first quarter of 2019, we achieved a record number of 535 adopting physicians, which we classify as those who had previously prescribed at least 11 tests in a quarter, compared to 422 in the same period in 2018.
+In the first half of 2019, 50,792 AVISE® CTD tests were delivered, representing approximately 30% growth over the same period in 2018, and the number of ordering physicians in the first half of 2019 reached 1,711.
+In the first half of 2019, we achieved a record number of 766 adopting physicians, which we classify as those who had previously prescribed at least 11 tests in a quarter, compared to 635 in the same period in 2018.
 Nearly 100% of adopting physicians continue to order tests in subsequent quarters.
+From launch of our direct promotion of SIMPONI® in January 2019 to the end of the second quarter of 2019, weekly ordering from healthcare providers increased by approximately 10% and total weekly prescriptions increased by approximately 17%.